spxbhuhb/adaptive/doc/internals/tree-operations.md

 text("Label", replace { another() })
 ```

+### Processing

+- `InnerInstructionLowering` moves all inner instructions into the `instructions` vararg
+- `IrFunction2ArmClass.transformDetachExpressions` transforms detach instructions
-When the plugin encounters `@AdaptiveDetach` it treats the content of the lambda as a normal rendering
+- `transformDetachExpressions` treats the content of the lambda as a normal rendering function call
-function call.

-This means that the call will get an index and branches in `genBuild` and `genPatchDescendant`.
+- the call will get an index and branches in `genBuild` and `genPatchDescendant`.

-Then the content of the lambda is replaced with a call to the `detach` function of the handler:
+- the content of the lambda is replaced with a call to the `detach` function of the handler:

 ```kotlin
 handler.detach(this, detachIndex)
 ```

+**IMPORTANT**

+Whatever code gets the origin fragment and `detachIndex`, it has to call `genBuild` and then leave the
+origin fragment alone.
+This is necessary, so we won't keep inactive stuff alive.
+Probably we should
+check that there are leftover connections because of parameters.